 Not one, but two of the greatest golf courses in the world designed by A. W. Tillinghast.
 The Founders wanted two exceptional golf courses, a rather bold undertaking for the times.
 Starting in 1929, the Club has hosted major golf events.
 Since their opening, both golf courses have been recognized both individually and collectively.
 The West Course has consistently ranked in the Golf Digest Top 10 in the United States.
 Winged Foot Golf Club is the only golf club in the world with both courses ranked in the Top 100 worldwide.
 Our courses are maintained to meet and exceed championship standards.

 In 1929 Winged Foot Golf Club hosted its first US Open.
-Since then the Club has hosted four more USGA National Championships, the 1997 PGA Championship, two Women’s Opens, a Senior Open and two U.S. Amateurs and the 2016 U.S. Amateur Four Ball.
-In June of 2020 we will host our sixth USGA National Championship.
-There are few clubs in the world with Winged Foot’s history of hosting major golf events.
+Since then the Club has hosted four more USGA National Championships, the 1997 PGA Championship, two Women's Opens, a Senior Open and two U.S. Amateurs and the 2016 U.S. Amateur Four Ball.
+September 2020 we hosted our sixth USGA National Championship.
+There are few clubs in the world with Winged Foot's history of hosting major golf events.